 It is often said that each day in Ireland is like a festival.
 Ireland is after all a country bustling with activity.
 Activity that ranges from cultural to traditional to music to theatre and dance.
 Ireland is also a country of ancient landscapes that are ever changing.
 In fact, it is a country that boasts “40 shades of green”.

 Join us on a delightful journey to the Emerald Isle.
 Your visit will take you to some of Ireland’s most treasured landmarks: You will visit Dublin and Trinity College with its book of Kells; The Rock of Cashel, possibly the most photographed site in Ireland; Blarney Castle, famous for its Blarney Stone; The Ring of Kerry; the spectacular Cliffs of Moher; Bunratty Castle and Limerick.
 You will even visit Galway Bay!

 You will be accommodated in good 3 star hotels.
 Breakfast and dinner are also included each day.
-Travac’s tour to Ireland in May sold out very quickly.
+Previous tours to Ireland sold out very quickly.
 Booking early therefore is your only guarantee of space on this holiday!

 Day 1- OTTAWA TO IRELAND